You need two things to connect to that local hotspot. One you can probably buy at any computer store, but the other might be harder to come by.

 - A USB plug-in – Wireless adapters are also available as devices you just plug into any available USB port on your system.
 Many are small, convenient, and quite inexpensive.

 - A wireless bridge – These devices plug into your existing ethernet connection and, effectively transform it into a wireless connection.
 This is probably my least favorite approach, only because it’s fairly uncommon, and I’ve had no direct experience with it.

 The bottom line is that getting your PC wireless-enabled isn’t that difficult.

 This phrase in the question concerns me: “There is a WiFi hot spot down the street…”

 WiFi hotspots are typically fairly small.
 The semi-official range of WiFi is about 300 feet, but even that can be seriously impacted by the characteristics of whatever else might happen to be between your computer and the hotspot.

-My strongest recommendation is this: before you embark on trying to get your computer connected wirelessly make sure it’ll work first.
+My strongest recommendation is this: before you embark on trying to get your computer connected wirelessly, make sure it’ll work first.
 Borrow a WiFi-enabled laptop, or borrow a friend with a WiFi-enabled laptop, and see if it can connect.
-There’s a good chance that you may not even be able to see a signal, if “down the street” is anything more than a couple of houses over.
+There’s a good chance you may not even be able to see a signal, if “down the street” is anything more than a couple of houses over.
 While you’re at it, you might also use this as an opportunity to see if different locations in your home will get a signal, and if some spots get a stronger signal than others.
 The laptop will be much easier to carry around for that test than your desktop would be.

-And a final caveat: if you’re using a public WiFi hotspot that’s unsecured, your internet traffic may be subject to sniffing.
+A final caveat: if you’re using a public WiFi hotspot that’s unsecured, your internet traffic may be subject to sniffing.
 Make sure you’re taking the appropriate steps to keep yourself safe and secure.